 Best for Glamping: Sloeberry Farm, near Cardigan Bay, Wales

-Best for feeling ‘hosted’: Harry’s Field, New Forest
+Best campsite for feeling ‘hosted’: Harry’s Field, New Forest

-Best for Swimming: Appuldurcombe Gardens Holiday Park, Wroxall, Isle of Wight
+Best campsite for Swimming: Appuldurcombe Gardens Holiday Park, Wroxall, Isle of Wight

 This campsite was recommended to us as it was close to some family we were visiting in the Isle of Wight one year.
-It was a while ago now (nearly 4 years ago) and we spent most of our days with our family nearby but I do remember the holiday park being divided into family-friendly areas, having very clean facilities, a great playground and a fantastic pool!
+It was a while ago now (the boys were 2 and 4) and we spent most of our days with our family nearby but I do remember the holiday park being divided into family-friendly areas, having very clean facilities, a great playground and a fantastic pool!
 The location was great too with some lovely spots to take the dog for a walk nearby plus a short drive to the coast (well, everywhere is a short drive to the coast on the Isle of Wight!).
 The pitches were a little regulated for our liking so if we go camping on the Isle of Wight again I think we’ll try something different.